 Every version of Windows has a lifecycle, and Microsoft will not support your computer if you are using a product that is past its “End of service” date.
 Visit Microsoft’s Windows lifecycle fact sheet webpage for more information.

+Microsoft releases a new version of Windows, known as a Feature Update, once a year.
 Feature updates typically contain a large amount of data.
 Although you can continue using your computer throughout the update process, restarting your computer afterwards may take 35‑40 minutes.

 Microsoft releases security updates twice a month.
 These updates typically involve improvements to your computer’s security and antivirus software.
 They are the best method for keeping your computer safe from vulnerabilities such as viruses, ransomware, and malware.
 For further information about these security updates visit Update release cycle for Windows clients.